michael-020/CacheUp/README.md

 ### 3. Python Server Setup

+The **Python ML services** require downloading transformer models:

 ```bash
 cd python-server
 python3 download_models.py
 ```

-This downloads required transformer models for ML services.
+This command will download the necessary transformer models for the ML services.

 ---